 There’s way more to wellness than just eating clean, so we’re taking a holistic approach to restoring our spaces, minds, bodies, and hearts in small but powerful ways.
 Introducing The RE:SET Challenge—a 21-day plan to a healthier and happier you.
 Click here for the full list.
 Next up, how to hold space for yourself.

-I started off the new year with a clear but simple resolution: take up space for myself.
-To some, this may seem a little silly or even confusing, but as I welcomed my daughter into the world this past August and celebrated my son’s fourth birthday in September, it became increasingly apparent that I had lost a bit of myself in motherhood.
+I started off the new year with a clear but simple resolution: to take up space for myself.
+To some, this may seem a little silly or even confusing, but as I welcomed my daughter into the world and celebrated my son’s fourth birthday, it became increasingly apparent that I had lost a bit of myself in motherhood.

 Some of you may be nodding your heads in understanding: motherhood is a rollercoaster of losing yourself and finding yourself over and over again.

 Maybe it was welcoming a second child into our lives that pushed me to pause and take a look at what I was doing for myself in the day-to-day chaos.
 It wasn’t much.